docuracy/Locolligo/User-Guide-Advanced.md

 </p>

 # Advanced User Guide
-> This User Guide will take you through the steps required to link features in a location-based dataset to other web-resources, ready for visualisation in *Peripleo*,  and it assumes that you are already familiar with the processes discussed in the [Basic User Guide](./User-Guide-Basic.md).
+> This User Guide will take you through the steps required to link features in a location-based dataset to other web-resources, ready perhaps for visualisation in *Peripleo*,  and it assumes that you are already familiar with the processes discussed in the [Basic User Guide](./User-Guide-Basic.md).
 It is based on the initial configuration set up in the [master repository](https://github.com/docuracy/Locolligo), as outlined [below](./User-Guide-Advanced.md#configuration).
 If you want to customise the configuration, you will need to either 'fork' the repository into your own GitHub account or host the software elsewhere.

 ## Load Example Dataset
 1. Point your browser to https://docuracy.github.io/Locolligo/ (*right-click this link to avoid losing your place in this Guide*).